JamBrain/DairyBox/README.md

 The public IP is usually the IP listed under **eth2**.

 The public IP address is needed to connect to the VM remotely.
-The domains, `jammer.work` and `ludumdare.org` are configured for the default local IP address (`192.168.48.48`), and can't be used for this.
+The domains, `jammer.work` and `ldjam.work` are configured for the default local IP address (`192.168.48.48`), and can't be used for this.

 You can change the `.hosts` file of your local internet router.
 For details, go here: